GauSim/nestjs-typeorm/blog/text.md

  To build the API in NodeJS we will use NestJS.
 It’s a pretty flexible framework and is built on ExpressJS principals and lets you craft out NodeJS services in no time as it comes with a lot of goodies (like full typescript support, dependency injection, module management) backed in.
 To kick off things even faster it comes with a nice CLI tool that handles the boilerplate for us.
 For me the generated NestJS project from the CLI is a perfect starter.

-## The boilerplate:
+## project setup - the boilerplate

 I have used the NestJS CLI a couple of times now and I know and understand all of the code it generates.
 It does not generate stuff I don’t need or understand.
 Why is this fact important?
 Because on the long run you will have to support and maintain all of the things in the project.
 Generated `black magic code` is gonne give us a hard time building on top when we try to adjust or extend it without knowing what it actually does.
 That’s why I always prefer starting super small and then adding the things I need over time and learning instead of using an overblown starter project that has a lot of stuff I don’t need, or I don’t understand.

-## Getting the project ready
+## getting the project ready

 Okay cool, Let’s get started by generating our project with these few lines:
 ```bash